-- 4.1 Analysis Duration.
+4.1 Analysis Duration.
 Measure the VOM responses at each captured emissions point during the entire test run or, if applicable, while the process is operating.
-If there are multiple captured emission locations, design a sampling system to allow a single FIA to be used to determine the VOM responses at all sampling locations. - 4.2 Gas VOM Concentration. - 4.2.1 Assemble the sample train as shown in Figure 1.
-Calibrate the FIA according to the procedure in Section 5.1. - 4.2.2 Conduct a system check according to the procedure in Section 5.3. - 4.2.3 Install the sample probe so that the probe is centrally located in the stack, pipe, or duct, and is sealed tightly at the stack port connection. - 4.2.4 Inject zero gas at the calibration valve assembly.
-Allow the measurement system response to reach zero.
-Measure the system response time as the time required for the system to reach the effluent concentration after the calibration valve has been returned to the effluent sampling position. - 4.2.5 Conduct a system check before and a system drift check after each sampling run according to the procedures in Sections 5.2 and 5.3.
+If there are a multiple captured emissions locations, design a sampling system to allow a single FIA to be used to determine the VOM responses at all sampling locations.

+- 4.2.1 Assemble the sample train as shown in Figure 1.
+Calibrate the FIA according to the procedure in Section 5.1. - 4.2.2 Set the dilution ratio and determine the dilution factor according to the procedure in Section 5.3. - 4.2.3 Conduct a system check according to the procedure in Section 5.4. - 4.2.4 Install the sample probe so that the probe is centrally located in the stack, pipe, or duct, and is sealed tightly at the stack port connection. - 4.2.5 Inject zero gas at the calibration valve assembly.
+Measure the system response time as the time required for the system to reach the effluent concentration after the calibration valve has been returned to the effluent sampling position. - 4.2.6 Conduct a system check before and a system drift check after each sampling run according to the procedures in Sections 5.2 and 5.4.
 If the drift check following a run indicates unacceptable performance, the run is not valid.
-The tester may elect to perform system drift checks during the run not to exceed one drift check per hour. - 4.2.6 Verify that the sample lines, filter, and pump temperatures are 120.5 NC. - 4.2.7 Begin sampling at the start of the test period and continue to sample during the entire run.
+The tester may elect to perform system drift checks during the run not to exceed one drift check per hour. - 4.2.7 Verify that the sample lines, filter, and pump temperatures are 120 5 NC. - 4.2.8 Begin sampling at the start of the test period and continue to sample during the entire run.
 Record the starting and ending times and any required process information as appropriate.
 If multiple captured emission locations are sampled using a single FIA, sample at each location for the same amount of time (e.g., 2 minutes) and continue to switch from one location to another for the entire test run.
 Be sure that total sampling time at each location is the same at the end of the test run.
 Collect at least 4 separate measurements from each sample point during each hour of testing.
 Disregard the measurements at each sampling location until two times the response time of the measurement system has elapsed.
 Continue sampling for at least 1 minute and record the concentration measurements.

-- 4.3 Background Concentration. - 4.3.1 Locate all NDO's of the TTE.
+4.3 Background Concentration.

+4.3.1 Locate all NDO's of the TTE.
 A sampling point shall be centrally located outside of the TTE at 4 equivalent diameters from each NDO, if possible.
-If there are more than 6 NDO's, choose 6 sampling points evenly spaced among the NDO's. - 4.3.2 Assemble the sample train as shown in Figure 2.
-Calibrate the FIA and conduct a system check according to the procedures in Sections 5.1 and 5.3.
-NOTE: This sample train shall be a separate sampling train from the one to measure the captured emissions. - 4.3.3 Position the probe at the sampling location. - 4.3.4 Determine the response time, conduct the system check and sample according to the procedures described in Sections 4.2.4 to 4.2.7. - 4.4 Alternative Procedure.
-The direct interface sampling and analysis procedure described in Section 7.2 of Method 18 may be used to determine the gas VOC concentration.
+If there are more than 6 NDO's, choose 6 sampling points evenly spaced among the NDO's.

+- 4.3.2 Assemble the sample train as shown in Figure 2.
+Calibrate the FIA and conduct a system check according to the procedures in Sections 5.1 and 5.4. - 4.3.3 Position the probe at the sampling location. - 4.3.4 Determine the response time, conduct the system check and sample according to the procedures described in Sections 4.2.4 to 4.2.8. - 4.4 Alternative Procedure.
+The direct interface sampling and analysis procedure described in Section 7.2 of Method 18 may be used to determine the gas VOM concentration.
 The system must be designed to collect and analyze at least one sample every 10 minutes.